hasankhn1/rsa_global/README.md

+### Warning
+Please use docx files with less text for generating cover letter

 JobTrackr – AI-Powered Job Application Manager 🚀

 A full-stack MVP for tracking job applications with automated reminders, cover letter generation (via Open AI), and status updates.
 Built with React, Temporal.io (workflow automation), and deployed on Vercel.